LiveXP/kazaar/README.md

 Kaazar
 ======

-Kaazar is an internal system of LiveXP used to simplify morning checks.
+Kaazar is an internal system in LiveXP used to simplify daily IT Morning Checks.

 Installation
 ------------

-This Symfony application needs some extra steps to work.
-You need to use the Docker environment for follow those steps.
+This Symfony application needs some steps to work.
+You may use Docker environment and follow those steps.

 ### Docker Compose

 You can install the project with docker (docker compose).

-For more informations about docker-compose check this [readme](./engine/README.md)
+For more information about docker-compose check this [readme](./engine/README.md)

-First you need to copy the ``docker-compose.yml.dist`` to ``docker-compose.yml`` and update the mysql informations
+First you need to copy ``docker-compose.yml.dist`` to ``docker-compose.yml`` and update the mysql informations

 Then run ``docker-compose up`` to start the docker environment